This section gives you an overview of the structure of the textbook and it contains valuable information on how to use it.

 Bellow the vocabulary follow five or so sections of exercises.
 In general it is better to do the exercises in the order in which they appear, but you are free to choose what part of the unit you want to work on.
 So you can, for example, skip some exercises at first, then return later to do them properly.

 The final section, Checklist, lists the skills that you have practised and should have acquired in the particular unit.
 It is useful for preparation for exams and it is also great for checking whether you have not missed some aspect of the unit.

 The exercises you will find in the units are of various kinds.
 There are exercises where you have to type in your replies as well as exercises where you choose among the offered answers.
 But there are certain aspects that they all have in common.

 Exercises in the textbook are for practice.
 You can repeat them as many times as you like and your results are not being recorded anywhere.

 The exercises always begin with a short explanation of what you are supposed to answer, sometimes accompanied with an example.
 Bellow each exercise you can also find a link to detailed help.
 It explains how to work with the particular type of exercise and gives you hints on useful keyboard shortcuts.

 The Evaluate button bellow each exercise provides a way to evaluate your overall result in the exercise.
 On pressing the button, the result is announced phonetically and also becomes visible next to the button.
-If there is a mistake, your cursor moves to the edit field where the first mistake lies.
-This however is only a very rough evaluation, it tells you how well you have done and where a mistake is, but doesn't explain what exactly it is nor how to correct it.
+This however is only a very rough evaluation, it tells you how well you have done but doesn't explain where exactly your mistakes lie.
 In the following section, we will explain how to find and correct your mistakes.